dotlang/language/doc/RFE.md

 ? - If we accept Ptr type and working at byte level, maybe we should add `byte` to built-in types.
 `char` is a unicode character.

-? - If Seq is in std, then we should move string there too. and it will be String.

 ? - If we remove map and sequence from language, what about channel operations? read and write? and select.
 `data = [channel]()`